webability/WAJAF/readme.txt

 - _4glnode modified to register all events, not only the first one in list
 - Error corrected in wajaf.lib in the classes delimiters
 - Modified 'help' tag to 'helpdescription' tag for the group elements.
 Examples, javascript code and wajaf.lib adjusted for this change
+- Modified 'help' attribute to 'helpmode' to avoid help conflicts, for the group elements.
+Examples, javascript code and wajaf.lib adjusted for this change

 V2, build 1 - 2012-06-19:
 - 4gl Manager rewritten, lighter, faster, event driven